top of page

 "And while they were still talking about these things, Jesus himself stood among them and said,

 "'Peace be unto you'.
-He led them out as far as to Bethany, and he lifted up his hands, and blessed them.
+He led them out as far to Bethany, and he lifted up his hands, and blessed them.
 And it came to pass, while he blessed them, he was parted from them, and carried up into heaven" (Luke 24:13- 51).

 THE GOSPEL OF JOHN

 Whether John's Gospel was written as a conscious supplement (or even as a deliberate corrective) to the other three Gospels, Bible scholars continue to speculate.
-For all their disagreements, the majority of scholars do not deny the enormous spiritual value of this document.
-It seems probable that the author knew Jesus personally, and had reflected long and deeply on the nature of the divine Word.
-In his Gospel, John gives the world the results of his thoughts, prayers and meditations about the life which is the light of men.
+For all their disagreements, the majority of scholars do not deny the enormous spiritual value of this document. (writes one scholar: "It seems probable that the author knew Jesus personally, and had reflected long and deeply on the nature of the divine Word.
+In his Gospel, John gives the world the results of his thoughts, prayers and meditations about the life which is the light of men."

 THE WOMAN CAUGHT IN ADULTERY

 Yet another exclusive, is the account of the adulterous woman.
 She was brought before Jesus by the Scribes and Pharisees for judgement.
 "Master, this woman was taken in adultery, in the very act.
 Now Moses in the law commanded us, that such should be stoned: but what sayest thou?"
-Jesus response was as simple as it was telling.
-"He that is without sin among you, let him first cast a stone at her."
+Jesus response was as simple as it was profound: "He that is without sin among you, let him first cast a stone at her."
 Convicted by their own conscious, one by one the Scribes and Pharisees departed.
 Seeing all her accusers had departed, Jesus said unto the woman, "Where are those thine accusers, hath no man condemned thee?"

 She said, "No man, Lord."
 And Jesus said unto her, "Neither do I condemn thee: go, and sin no more" (John 8: 1-10).